azure-octo/dapr-apim-demo/README.md

 ### Dependency

-To showcase the ability to expose Dapr pub/sub API in APIM we are going to need one fo the pub/sub components configured on the cluster.
-One of the simplest ones is Redis.
+To showcase the ability to expose Dapr pub/sub and binding APIs in APIM we are going to need Dapr components configured on the cluster.

+> Note, Dapr has over 75 different components to choose from but to keep things simple for this demo we will use Redis as both pub/sub and binding backing service.

 Start with adding the Redis repo to your Helm charts:

 ```shell
 # Updating Help repos...